shreyas-chickerur/ePlate/README.md

 ## React Portion
 1. `cd frontend`
+2. `npm install`
-2. `npm start`
+3. `npm start`
-3. I will add a way to compile react as an html template so we can serve it from inside of flask
+4. I will add a way to compile react as an html template so we can serve it from inside of flask